Skip to Site Header Skip to Main Content Skip to Footer

 Tart Cherry Juice

 If you do not like warm milk or tea, tart cherry juice is a great option to help with sleep.
-It’s a natural remedy that may help you fall asleep more easily.
+It’s a natural remedy that may help you sleep more easily.

 Research has shown [9] that cherries are a natural source of melatonin, a hormone that regulates sleep-wake cycles.
 Drinking cherry juice may increase melatonin production in your body, resulting in feeling more sleepy, which may improve the quality of your sleep.